Looking for a more temporary lip solution? Try pink lipstick.

-Two weeks ago on the corner of 2nd Street, I complimented Charlotte’s lip color.
+On the corner of 2nd Street and 1st Avenue, I complimented Charlotte’s lip color.
 It was a distinct hue of bright pink that met the proper dosage of red, specifically for her and seemed as congenital as anyone’s natural lip color might.

 “Thanks,” she began explaining, “It’s a weird green henna product.”

 “So it dyes your lips?”
 I was confused.

 “Temporarily, yeah,” she told me as she went on to share the tale of her findings:

 On a frigid night in a hole-in-the-wall bar in Berlin, I met a magician–and by magician I mean a denizen of Berlin by way of France, who insisted I try her mystical green lipstick.

 “It looks different on everyone, it reacts to your body chemistry and turns a pinkish reddish hue.
 It has henna in it so it stays on evenly, all day.
 Everyday if you want,” she told me.